Fellowship - Proverbs 1:7

 And then, God’s messengers leave and there is darkness.

-As the shepherds’ eyes adjust—as my eyes adjustto the night sky, do the stars now seem very tiny?
+As the shepherds’ eyes adjust—as my eyes adjust—to the night sky, do the stars now seem very tiny?
 Smaller, somehow?

-There in the fields at night, were the shepherdshuman like mefilled with fear?
+There in the fields at night, were the shepherds—human like me—filled with fear?

-The shepherds were in a place familiar to them and could choose to remain there.
-Or, they could choose to seek out the Child born in the town of David.
+seek out the Child born in the town of David.
 The Bible tells us they “went with haste and by searching” found Mary and Joseph, and the Baby.
 They chose to move.

 As the shepherds drew close to the place where the Child lay, did the light shine from the Child?
 A light more brilliant than the night sky filled with messengers?